Fuyukai/Reborn-Rebalance/README.rst

 Reborn Rebalance
 ================

-*This mod is built on top of and REQUIRES the All Gens Patch, v6.5.0a.*
+*This mod is built on top of and REQUIRES the All Gens Patch, v8.0.0a.*

 This project is two parts:

 - A rebalance mod for Pokémon Reborn...
-- ... implemented via a transpiler from TOML data into Essentials PBS (2010 ver) and Ruby code.
+- ... implemented via a transpiler from TOML data into game data and Ruby code.

 This project is fully documented; you can find the `documentation online <https://reborn.sailor.li/>`_.